Altruism Defense Mechanism: Enhancing Emotional Well-Being Through Selfless Acts

 It was one of those sweltering summer afternoons when the air feels thick enough to slice.
 I had taken a rare break from my usual hustle, deciding to sit at the park with a book I had pretended to read.
 As I glanced up from the same paragraph I’d been staring at for the past fifteen minutes, I saw her—a woman, likely in her mid-sixties, struggling to haul a bulky, clearly overstuffed suitcase up a flight of stairs.

 For a moment, I hesitated.
 A million reasons to mind my own business flashed through my mind.
 What if she doesn’t want help?
 What if I make her uncomfortable?
+I knew that in situations like this, some people might respond with passive aggression or even project their own aggressive acts onto others, letting their own aggressive acts or frustrations distort their response.
+But choosing altruism, rather than letting those impulses take over, leads to a more positive outcome.
 But then, something deeper nudged me forward, pushing aside my self-doubt with a quiet but firm insistence.

 I closed my book with a decisive snap, placed it on the bench, and walked over to her.
 “Do you need a hand with that?”
 I asked, trying to sound as unassuming as possible.